What Do I Need to Put In MY CRM Automations?

 Each of your online courses, for example, will need to have a separate, unique automation inside your CRM.

 If you sell a product with AccessAlly's e-commerce, you need to have a unique automation for that.

 In short, anytime you want something to "happen" (like give a user access to content), you need to spell out what action you want to take place inside your CRM automation.

 The majority of the communication between AccessAlly and your CRM consists of two items:

 - Access Tags - AccessAlly uses your CRM's tagging system to give or revoke access to course materials, personalize content for your users, and identify key actions (like when a purchase is made, or someone logs into the site).
-The tagging system can be as simple or complex as you need it to be. (learn more here)
+The tagging system can be as simple or complex as you need it to be. (learn more about tags here)